 DeSoto Plan C Districts' Total Deviation from Ideal Population

 Majority-White Majority-Black Total

 District District Deviation

 District 1 District 4-D 10.38%

 District 1 District 6 13.83%

 District 2 District 4-D 11.00%

 District 2 District 6 14.44%

 District 5 District 4-A 10.75%

 District 5 District 4-B 12.60%

 District 5 District 4-C 10.25%

 District 5 District 4-D 14.12%

 District 5 District 6 17.56%

-34. The Police Jury achieved these racial population deviations by overpopulating every majority-White district and under-populating every majority-Black district in DeSoto Parish relative to the ideal population of 2,437 persons.

-35. On November 18, 2022, Plaintiffs, who are all DeSoto Parish residents, delivered a letter to DeSoto Parish indicating that Plan C violated the Fourteenth Amendment through its unequal population deviations, racial gerrymandering, and intentional discrimination on the basis of race.
-Plaintiffs indicated that Plan C failed to address the recent population growth in the northern portion of DeSoto Parish in a race-neutral manner.
-Accordingly, Plaintiffs demanded that the Parish either resolve these issues or that they would have to resort to litigation.

-36. In response to Plaintiffs' letter, the Police Jury's demographer Mr. Hefner indicated his position was that Section 2 of the Voting Rights Act required that any new plan the Police Jury adopted could not put minority representation in the Parish in a worse position than it had been under the previous redistricting cycle's map adopted a decade earlier-effectively Mr. Hefner argued that no plan could retrogress the number of majority-minority Police Jury districts.
+- 36. The Police Jury achieved these racial population deviations by overpopulating every majority-White district and under-populating every majority-Black district in DeSoto Parish relative to the ideal population of 2,437 persons. - 37.
+On November 18, 2022, a group of concerned residents of DeSoto Parish, including many of the Plaintiffs here, delivered a letter to DeSoto Parish indicating that Plan C violated the Fourteenth Amendment through its unequal population deviations, racial gerrymandering, and intentional discrimination on the basis of race.
+These Parish residents indicated that Plan C failed to address the recent population growth in the northern portion of DeSoto Parish in a race-neutral manner.
+Accordingly, they demanded that the Parish either resolve these issues or that they would have to resort to litigation. - 38.
+In response to their letter, the Police Jury's demographer Mr. Hefner indicated his position was that Section 2 of the Voting Rights Act required that any new plan the Police Jury adopted could not put minority representation in the Parish in a worse position than it had been under the previous redistricting cycle's map adopted a decade earlier-effectively Mr. Hefner argued that no plan could retrogress the number of majority-minority Police Jury districts.
 Despite this admission that the lines were drawn to preserve the number of majority-minority districts, he perplexingly disagreed that the districts had been racially gerrymandered as drawn in Plan C.